EcoClimLab/ecoclimlab.github.io/research.md

   - image_path: /assets/images/LTREB.jpg
     alt: "LTREB"
     title: "Global Change Impacts on a Temperate Deciduous Forest"
-    excerpt: "With support from an NSF LTREB, 'Disentangling mechanisms through which global change may reverse the carbon sink of a temperate deciduous forest', we are working to understand how various global change drivers are impacting the SCBI ForestGEO plot and beyond."
+    excerpt: "With support from an NSF LTREB grant, 'Disentangling mechanisms through which global change may reverse the carbon sink of a temperate deciduous forest', we are working to understand how various global change drivers are impacting the SCBI ForestGEO plot and beyond."
     url: "/research/LTREB/"
     btn_label: "Learn More"
     btn_class: "btn--primary"